hanifsarwary/problem-solving/README.md

 Problem 2: This problem was asked by Google.
 Given a list of numbers and a number k, return whether any two numbers from the list add up to k.For example, given [10, 15, 3, 7] and k of 17, return true

+problem 4: Given a string, return the first recurring character in it, or null if there is no recurring character.
+    For example, given the string "acbbac", return "b".
+Given the string "abcdef", return null.